 The PPAC consists of a diverse group of 19 stakeholders with water-related interests and expertise in the State.
 The PPAC includes representatives from public water supply, power companies, agriculture, trade, conservation organizations, State agencies, and academia.

 A planning basin defines the geographic area considered by a River Basin Plan.
-The eight planning basins correspond to the eight major river basins in the State (Broad, Edisto, Catawba, Pee Dee, Salkehatchie, Saluda, Santee, and Savannah).
-Each planning basin is unique, and individual River Basin Plans are needed to address basin-specific water resources and challenges.
+The eight planning basins are the Broad, Edisto, Catawba, Lower Savannah-Salkehatchie, Pee Dee, Saluda, Santee, and Upper Savannah.
+The planning basins generally correspond to the States' eight major river basins; however, the Savannah basin has been divided into the Upper and Lower Savannah, and the Salkehatchie has been combined with the Lower Savannah to form the Upper Savannah and Lower Savannah-Salkehatchie planning basins.
+Each of the eight planning basins is unique, and individual River Basin Plans are needed to address basin-specific water resources and challenges.

 A River Basin Plan is a collection of water management strategies designed to ensure the surface and groundwater resources of a river basin will be available for all uses for years to come, even under drought conditions.
 The plans will be developed for a 50-year planning horizon and will be supported by a set of hydrologic models that incorporate current water use, current permitted and registered water use, and projected water use to assess current and future water availability.
 River Basin Plans also will include policy, legislative, regulatory, technical, and planning process recommendations regarding the State’s water resources.